Hope for infants and parents facing crisis, treatment, and recovery

 Are you about to become a parent and realize you might have an addiction and don’t know where to turn for help?
 Turn to Homeward House!

-We welcome families with newborns or infants up to one year old (as well as those who are expecting), living at or below the federal poverty level, and who have an active substance use disorder.
+Homeward House Collaborative welcomes families with newborns or infants up to one year old (as well as those who are expecting), living at or below the federal poverty level, and who have an active substance use disorder.

 Parent-ally mentors who have overcome similar challenges and are now living healthy, productive lives build relationships with parents and support them step-by-step in connecting with and using a range of wraparound support services.

-Wraparound services include:
+Wraparound services through Homeward House Collaborative include:

 Early Childhood Education and Care